 Kidney Stones Treatment in Boca Raton, FL

 Kidney stones can cause serious pain when they’re passed, and if they cause infection or get lodged, you may need minimally invasive surgery. prevention of recurrent stone disease is equally as important with emphasis on nutrition.
 If you feel you may have kidney stones, trust expert urologist David Schwartzwald MD, in Boca Raton Florida who has over 30 years of experience with kidney stones.
 Call the office or request an appointment online to find out more about the treatments available for kidney stones.
-We help men and women throughout Palm Beach County and nearby areas of Deerfield Beach and Delray Beach.

 What Are Kidney Stones?

 When high levels of minerals and salt exist in the kidneys, they can form a clump of matter known as a kidney stone.
 These stones may stay inside of the kidney, where they will not cause any further harm.

 The real problem begins when these kidney stones enter the ureter and block urine from traveling through the ureter to the bladder.
 This blockage caused by the kidney stone becomes very painful and can require surgery if they do not pass on their own.

 Other than pain, patients with kidney stones often experience other symptoms such as: